nandanav/athena/README.md

-# athena
+# Athena CTF Manager
-Discord bot for personal CTF server
+Discord bot for CTF servers

 By the MediumPurple CTF Team